palantir/tslint/README.md

 * `no-switch-case-fall-through` disallows falling through case statements.
 As of TypeScript version 1.8, this rule can be enabled within the compiler by passing the `--noFallthroughCasesInSwitch` flag.
 * `no-trailing-whitespace` disallows trailing whitespace at the end of a line.
 * `no-unreachable` disallows unreachable code after `break`, `catch`, `throw`, and `return` statements.
 This rule is supported and enforced by default within the TypeScript compiler since version 1.8.
 * `no-unused-expression` disallows unused expression statements, that is, expression statements that are not assignments or function invocations (and thus no-ops).
+Combine with `no-unused-new` to disallow expressions containing the new keyword.
+* `no-unused-new` disallows unused expressions statements which include the new keyword.
 * `no-unused-variable` disallows unused imports, variables, functions and private class members.
 Rule options:
     * `"check-parameters"` disallows unused function and constructor parameters.
         * NOTE: this option is experimental and does not work with classes that use abstract method declarations, among other things.
 Use at your own risk.